A partial knowledge of friends of friends speeds social search: Discussion

-For the community metric we compute the average number of communities to which a node belongs, which is $1.0$, of communities that can be reached via friends, which is $6.8$, and of communities reachable using FoF, that is $587$.
-Even with the knowledge of FoF limited to 12 randomly chosen FoF per each friend, the number of communities reachable by those FoF is $47.4$.
-Adjusting for two steps needed to access them, this enables the node to reach 3.5 times more communities than the number of communities reachable in two steps using just friends.
+For the community metric, the average number of communities to which a node belongs is nearly for two reasons.
+First, the algorithm that we used to find Gowalla communities assigns each node to at most one community.
+Second, the majority of nodes are members of a community.
+In Gowalla, the average number of communities that can be reached via direct friends is $6.8$ in a step and $13.6$ in two.
+For communities reachable using i-friends of which nodes are aware, this number grows to $47.4$ in two steps, so about 3.5 times more communities than reachable just by friends.

-In case of the prominence, we distinguish between prominent nodes, which are those whose node degrees rank at the top $1\%$ of all nodes, and the non-prominent nodes that do not satisfy this condition.
+In the case of prominence, we distinguish between prominent nodes, which are those whose node degrees rank at the top $1\%$ of all nodes, and the non-prominent nodes that do not satisfy this condition.
 There are $758$ prominent nodes in Gowalla network, each with a degree of at least $122$.
-We naturally exclude those nodes from analysis as they have a lot of friends so they are unlikely to use FoF's prominence for search.
-A non-prominent node has on average $9.2$ direct friends of which $2.1$ are prominent and $2,016$ FoF of which $188$ are prominent.
-Even when knowledge of FoF is limited to 12 randomly chosen FoF for each friend, each non-prominent node has $75.2$ FoF of which $15.4$ are prominent.
-Taking into account that it takes two steps to reach FoF, this amounts to 3.5 times increase in knowledge of prominent nodes.
+We naturally exclude those nodes from analysis as they have many friends so they are unlikely to use i-friends' prominence for search.
+So if all direct friends of the current folder sender are non-prominent, we established that they will have on average $19.3$ direct friends of which $4.4$ will be prominent.
+However in such a case, using i-friends of which the sender is aware, this number grows to $75.2$ i-friends of which $15.4$ are prominent, which amounts to a 3.5 times increase in knowledge of prominent nodes.

-In summary, additional but partial and fragmented knowledge about one’s friends of friends extends the information base of the node about connections beyond the direct links to the node’s friends.
-Such knowledge improves the user’s ability to identify friends whose friends have information independent from that one held directly by the node’s friends.
-Furthermore, even a small amount of this type of information in a small-world network is sufficient to have a significant positive effect on social routing efficiency.
-Indeed, as discussed above, adding a fraction of information held about friends to keep partial knowledge of FoF improves each metric used in search by a factor of 3.5.
-This demonstrates that learning even just a little extra information about each friend's connections increases the value of friendship for searching for people, expertise, and support.